+JUNIORS, JUNIORS LEARN HOW TO FILL OUT THE PROFILE FORM.
+PRESENTATION BY PAUL REYNOLDS OF CAREER A PLACEMENT SERVICES OFFICE TONIGHT AT 7:00 P.M.
+IN ROOM 123 NIEUWLAND SCIENCE HALL ALL NIEUWLAND SCIENCE HALL ALL MAJORS ARE ENCOURAGED TO AT-TEND.
 JUNIORS, JUNIORS, JUNIORS: LEARN HOW TO FILL OUT THE PROFILE FORM.
 PRESENTATION BY PAUL REYNOLDS OF CAREER AND PLACEMENT SERVICES OFFICE TONIGHT AT 7:00 P.M.
-IN ROOM 123 NIEUWLAND SCIENCE HALL.
-ALL MAJORS ARE ENCOURAGED TO AT-TEND.
-JUNIORS, JUNIORS, JUNIORS: LEARN HOW TO FILL OUT THE PROFILE FORM.
-PRESENTATION BY PAUL REYNOLDS OF CAREER AND PLACEMENT SERVICES OFFICE TONIGHT AT 7:00 P.M.
-IN ROOM 123 NIEUWLAND SCIENCE HALL.
-ALL MAJORS ARE ENCOURAGED TO AT-TEND COKE IS IT SUMMER EMPLOYMENT \$3250 for 13 Weeks (\$250wk).
-For more information, come to inter view on Wednesday, April 13th in the Career and Placement Services Bidg (Hesburgh Library) at 10:00, 12:00, 2:00, 4:00 or 6:00.
-Positions available In Ohio, Indiana and Michigan, FOR SALE: A pair of Nordica ski boots, size 8.
+IN ROOM 123 NIEUWLAND SCIENCE HALL ALL MAJORS ARE ENCOURAGED TO AT- COKE IS IT SUMMER EMPLOYMENT \$3250 for 13 Weeks (\$250wk).
+For more information, come to inter-view on Wednesday, April 13th in the Career and Placement Services Bidg.
+(Hesburgh Library) at 10:00, 12:00, 2:00, 4:00 or 6:00.
+Positions available In Ohio, Indiana and Michigan.
+FOR SALE: A pair of Nordica ski boots, size 8.
 Call Jenn at 2975.
 SENIORS: Moving to So.
-Cal. for a permanent job?
-Call me if you need a room mate.
+Cal. for a per-manent job?
+Call me if you need a room-mate.
 Jim 1912.
-AND AZARSI EXCEPT 4 THE KETCHUP!
-WE WANT OUR TIES BACK, OR THE CHICKEN GETS IT!
-LOVE, T & R(aka GINGER & MARIANNE) JUST SAY uNOc ugly nan on campus..

-WHAT'S YOU FAVORITE COLOR?
+SKIPPER)HAD A BLAST AT THE SYR AND AZARSI EXCEPT 4 THE KETCHUPI WE WANT OUR TIES BACK, OR THE CHICKEN GETS IT!
+LOVE, T & R(aka GINGER & MARIANNE) JUST SAY uNOc. ugly nan on campus WHAT'S YOU FAVORITE COLOR?
 BLUE, I MEAN GREEN!
 HOLY GRAIL SMC CARROLL AUD.
 WED.
 APRIL 13 7,9,11 \$1.50 It's only a FLESH WOUND.
 What are you going to do?
 Bleed on me?
 COME SEE THE KNIGHTS WHO SAY NIE!!

 Where can you find Africn Swallows, Black Nights, Huge Snarrling Rabbits and off the wall laughter?
 HOLY GRAIL SMC Carroll Aud.
 WED.
 7,9,11 \$1.50.
-Bring your Shrubbery WANTED: female ROOMATE, North Chicago Subs,beginning in Aug.
-Call Mary Kay, £3023 or 2999 ROOMMATES WANTED FOR OFF- CAMPUS NEXT YEAR ...
-2 NEEDED FOR CAMPUS VIEW (spot reserved) or 1 for ND APTS.
-Call Jim/2035 or Kevin/2033.
-CHRIS WHITE: O' GOD HE'S BIG!
-Oh Lord, why can't i be CHRIS WHITE? are many more in store for us.
-Love always...ORIENTAL EYES.
-RIGHT TO LIFE NEEDS YOU Applications for all officer positions accepted until Friday Pick up, return to TIM MARCHESI-132 KEENAN or KATHLEEN ZASSICK-341 REGINA N, SMC Questions? call 271- 0641 michelle serry you are a wanted woman say hi to the paluka for met!!!
+Bring your Shrubbery WANTED: famale ROOMATE, North Chicago Subs,beginning in Aug.
+Call Mary Kay, £3023 or 2999 ROOMMATES WANTED FOR OFF CAMPUS NEXT YEAR ...
+2 NEEDED FOR CAMPUS VIEW (spot reserved) or for ND APTS.
+Call Jim/2035 or Kevin/2033 CHRIS WHITE: O' GOD HE'S BIG!

+Oh Lord, why can't I be CHRIS WHITE?

+RIGHT TO LIFE NEEDS YOU Applications for all officer positions accepted until Friday Pick up, return to TIM MARCHESI-132 KEENAN or KATHLEEN ZASSICK-341 REGINA N. SMC Questions? call 271- 0641 michelle serry you are a wanted woman say hi to the paluka for mell!!!
 Tired of the ND/SMC social life?
 Can't find an exciting date?
 Play the AN TOSTAL Dating Game!!
-Pick up aplications in the An Tostal office, 3-5 Thurs/Fri.
+Pick up aplications in the An Tostal offica.
+3-5 Thurs/Fri.
 Interested in refling BOOKSTORE?
-Meet in Keenan Basement Thurs. at 8PM Questions- Jeff x1551 THE GREAT ESCAPE OF 88 just when you though it couldn't get any uglieralong came saturday night.. research team was unable to find anyone to vouch for each of your personal sizing needs, so we made our best guess.
+Meet in Keenan Basement Thurs. at 8PM Questions- Jeff x1551 \\\\\\ THE GREAT ESCAPE OF 88 .....

+> just when you thought it couldn't get

+any uglier... ...along came saturday night

+research team was unable to find anyone to vouch for each of your personal sizing eds, so we made our best guess.
 6. Will someone please forcibly releive Mr Poinsatte of his red pen.
 A little of the college prof in all of us, eh Ric??

 PERK, GOOD LUCK IN VA!!!!!!